prelearning-rs/rust-starter/README.md

 ## Acknowledgements

-* [Jon Gjengset (jonhoo)](https://github.com/jonhoo) -- The GitHub actions are largely inspired by the actions in their repositories.
+* [Jon Gjengset (jonhoo)](https://github.com/jonhoo) - Actions are largely inspired by the actions in their repositories.